-Appendix I: Financia Accountability I-3: Paymer t (6 of 7) • Payments.
-Section $1903(a)(1)$ provides that Federal matching funds are only available for states for services under the approved waiver.
+Describe the recoupment process: Appendix I: Financial Accountability on 1903(a)(1) provides that Federal matching funds are only available for so under the approved waiver.
+Select one: ercent of the amount claimed to CMS for waiver services. eare entity (or entities) that is paid a monthly capitated payment. atted payment to managed care entities is reduced or returned in part to the state.
+I-3: Payment (6 of 7) f.
+Provider Retention of Payments.
+Section 1903(a)(1) provides that Federal matching funds are only available for expenditures made by states for services under the approved waiver.
 Select one: Providers receive and retain 100 percent of the amount claimed to CMS for waiver services.
-Providers are pa d by a managed care entity (or entities) that is paid a monthly capitated payment.
-Specify whether he monthly capitated payment to managed care entities is reduced or returned in part to the state.
-Appendix I: Financia Accountability I-3: Paymen t (7 of 7)
+Providers are paid by a managed care entity (or entities) that is paid a monthly capitated payment.
+Specify whether the monthly capitated payment to managed care entities is reduced or returned in part to the state.
+Appendix I: Financial Accountability I-3: Payment (7 of 7)